GLOBAL MARKETS-Dollar falls against the yen; bond yields decline

-Investors in European equities also took a breather after five days of gains.
-Europe's top shares on the FTSEurofirst 300 closed down 0.4 percent, and world shares were off 0.2 percent.
+Investors in European equities were also taking a breather after five days of gains.
+Europe's top shares on the FTSEurofirst 300 closed down 0.35 percent, and world shares were off 0.3 percent.

 A growing belief that the European Central Bank will react to the recent deterioration in the euro zone's economy by cutting interest rates next Thursday helped European stocks rise this week, pushed the euro to a three-week low and contributed to a fall in bond yields.

 A gloomy new set of surveys from the ECB further supported those rate cut calls, as they underscored the slowdown in lending and the difficulties companies in the bloc are facing to get credit.